dgde/G_Game/README.md

+# Golf Game

 Run the file *main.py* to start the program.
-The GUI is a little glithcy in GitPod.
 For best results expand the VNC window to be full screen.